johntrinhnhat/johntrinhnhat-COMP9784-101137420-Final-Project/README.md

     lastName: "Trinh",
     email: "khoi.trinh@gmail.com",
     password: "ABCD1234",
-    emailVerified: false,
+    emailVerified: false
 }`

-🔹 User Sign-Up API Endpoint:
+## API Endpoint:

 > Route: POST /user/signup

-Functionality:
+### Functionality:

-Stores user details in the database.
++ Stores user details in the database.

-Hashes the password before saving.
++ Hashes the password before saving.

-Generates a JWT activation token.
++ Generates a JWT activation token.

-Sends an email with an activation link.
++ Sends an email with an activation link.

-🔹 User Activation API Endpoint:

 > Route: GET /user/activate/:email/:activationToken

-Functionality:
+### Functionality:

-Validates and decodes the activation token.
++ Validates and decodes the activation token.

-Updates the Email Verified field upon successful validation.
++ Updates the Email Verified field upon successful validation.

-🔹 Resend Activation Token API Endpoint:

 > Route: GET /user/sendActivationToken/:email

-Functionality:
+### Functionality:

-Generates and sends a new activation token if the email is not verified.
++ Generates and sends a new activation token if the email is not verified.

 # **♥ PROJECT 2: License Plate Backend**